AIxCyberChallenge/example-crs-architecture/example-crs-architecture/restrict-access/README.md

 ## Setup

-The scripts rely on subscriptions.txt to be populated with the subscriptions IDs that you want to manage.
+The script relies on `subscriptions.txt` to be populated with the subscriptions IDs that you want to manage.

 Add the subscriptions IDs, one per line, to have the script iterate through its resources and apply/revert the NSG rules and AKS API access controls.

 ## Usage

+### help

+`./network_access_control.sh --help` prints the help menu.

 ### block accesses

 `./network_access_control.sh --mode block` uses Azure CLI to:

 - Create a backup of all existing NSGs, AKS authorized networks, and Public IPs per subscription and stores them in the script directory at `../backups/<subscription ID>/`
-- Iterate through each subscription in subscriptions.txt.
+- Iterate through each subscription in `subscriptions.txt`.
 - Identify subscription resources.
 - Create NSGs with a deny-all inbound rule.
 - Create Tailscale allow all NSGs
 - Ensure outbound connectivity is unaffected.
 - Iterate through AKS clusters, if they exist.
-- Uses `az aks rotate-certs` to rotate existing AKS certifications, dropping existing connecitons.
 - Uses `az aks update` to set `--api-server-authorized-ip-ranges` `0.0.0.0/32`
 - Finds Public IP address for running resources and forces a change to a temporary IP to force disconnect existing inbound connections.

+### rotate AKS certs (optional)

+`./network_access_control.sh --mode block --rotate-certs` in addition to the above:

+- Uses `az aks rotate-certs` to rotate existing AKS certifications, dropping all existing API connections.
+This is a disruptive action and significantly increases runtime of the script.

 ### revert accesses

 `./network_access_control.sh --mode revert` uses Azure CLI to:

-- Iterate through each subscription in subscriptions.txt.
+- Iterate through each subscription in `subscriptions.txt`.
 - Identify subscription resources.
 - Reverts NSGs, AKS authorized networks, and Public IPs from the subscription's respective backup directory created in `block mode`. `../backups/<subscription ID>/`
-- Updates kubeconfig contexts with new certificates.
+- Updates `kubeconfig` contexts with new certificates.

 ## Backups